 To get the total square yardage, divide the square footage by 9.

 That's it!
-If your home is larger or has a difficult floor plan it will be more difficult for you to measure yourself.
+If your home is larger or has a complicated floor plan it will be more difficult for you to measure yourself.

 How To Measure Square Feet?

 Measuring a room to determine the square footage is easy it your room is square or rectangular.
 You just measure the length and the width and multiply those numbers together.

 Here is an example of a 10 foot by 15 foot room.

 It gets a little more complicated if your room is L-Shaped.
 You then have to measure the room in two parts.